-6.6.3.
+6.6.4.
 Removing side movement from the Main Pivot

-Excessive side movement in the Main Pivot Bearing will negate Bottom Blade settings.
-It is necessary to remove any side movement in the Main Pivot before resetting the Bottom Blade.
+With the Blade Guard removed it is possible to remove any side movement in the Main Pivot.

-- First unscrew the Take-Up Screw, Item 21, by about six turns. - Remove the Pivot Lock Nut's Grub Screw, Item 29. - With the aid of a soft drift or peg spanner tighten the Pivot Lock Nut, Item 28, as far as possible. - Replace Grub Screw and tighten. - Re-tighten the Take-Up Screw.
+- First unscrew the Take-Up Screw, Item 23, by about six turns. - Remove the Pivot Lock Nut's Grub Screw, Item 19. - With the aid of a soft drift or peg spanner tighten the Pivot Lock Nut, Item 20, as far as possible. - Replace Grub Screw and tighten. - Re-tighten the Take-Up Screw and its Lock Nut.

-6.6.4.
+6.6.5.
 Replacing or Turning the Bottom Blade

-Before replacing or turning the Bottom Blade remove any side movement from the Main Pivot as any side movement will negate Bottom Blade setting and will reduce cutting effciency and Blade life.
+Before replacing or turning the Bottom Blade remove any side movement from the Main Pivot as any side movement will negate Bottom Blade setting and will reduce cutting efficiency and Blade life.